 Sarah has a wide and varied experience in sports medicine and has been lead Physiotherapist to Henley Hawks Rugby team managing their injuries and rehabilitation programme alongside their training regimes.
 She was Assistant England Hockey physiotherapist at training camps in the lead up to National championships/World Cup.
 She was assistant physiotherapist for the England Womens Hockey Veterans at the Veterans Hockey World Cup and later Physiotherapist to the England Mens Vet team at the Veteran Hockey World Cup also in Holland.

-Sarah maintains her interest in sports injuries of the upper limb and continues to treat professional/elite athletes from a wide range of sports: Triathletes, Golfers, Rowers, Hockey players, polo players and tennis players.
+Sarah maintains her interest in sports injuries of the upper limb and continues to treat professional/elite athletes from a wide range of sports: Triathletes, Golfers, Rowers, Hockey players, polo players, tennis playersand club and county cricket.

 Sarah's was involved in many sports including golf, hockey, swimming gymnastics at an elite level as a junior.